-Figure 4.8 shows that if egg powder in the EU would be produced from barn eggs, then this product could not compete with egg powder from non-EU countries, even in a situation with full import levies.
-However, in practice egg powder made from barn eggs is sold to a specific market.
+Figure 5.8 shows that if egg powder in the EU would be produced from barn eggs and free range, then this product could not compete with egg powder from Ukraine and the USA, even in a situation with full import levies.
+However, in practice egg powder made from barn and free range eggs is sold to a specific market.
 Therefore, this is not included in the scenarios.

-Offer price of whole egg powder in Germany from EU average (barn eggs; horizontal line) and non-EU countries (cage eggs) in eurocents per kilogram (basic situation)
+Figure 5.8 Offer price of whole egg powder in Germany from EU average (barn eggs and free range eggs) and non-EU countries (cage eggs) in eurocents per kilogram (basic situation)

-4.3.2 Scenario 1 - Lower EU import levies
+5.3.2 Scenario 1 - Lower EU import levies